stateofca/opencred/README.md

 Update the `relyingParties` section of the config file to include a relying party with a workflow of type `native`.
-The `native` workflow type is used to implement a VC-API exchange on this instance of OpenCred.
+The `native` workflow type is used to implement an OID4VP or VC-API exchange on this instance of OpenCred.
 This results in a QR code being displayed to the user or returned through the initiate exchange API endpoint that can be scanned by a wallet app.
 The wallet app will then present the user with a list of credentials that can be used to satisfy the request.